-Already under construction is Drexel Square, a 1.3-acre elliptical park across from 30th Street Station, expected to open in June, 2019.
+This 20-year, three-and-a-half-billion-dollar collaborative project between Drexel University and Brandywine Realty Trust will connect to Philadelphia International Airport and the major cities along the Northeast corridor, making it a key innovation hub on the East Coast.
+The project will span 14 acres when completed and will feature multiple public spaces and several new high-rises to be occupied by labs, hotels, retail spaces, residential units and offices.
+Already completed is Drexel Square, a 1.3-acre elliptical park across from 30th Street Station, which opened in June, 2019.
 Later in 2019, the former Philadelphia Bulletin newspaper building will be renovated as the flagship for the project.
 The 1950s-era building was designed by George Howe, the architect of the PSFS Building (now the Loews Hotel), the first International Style building in the U.S. The plan for the ground floor is to be reserved for retail and restaurants.

 Penn’s FDA-Approved CAR-T Cell Therapy – Home to the first gene therapy approved by the FDA, Penn Medicine is leading the world in immunotherapy research.
 A personalized cellular therapy, CAR-T cell therapy trains healthy cells to hunt down and eliminate cancer cells.

-Will include 40 acres of open space and 18 million square feet of development, creating a mixed-use neighborhood that sits atop 88 acres of rail yards.
+A joint project between Amtrak, Brandywine Realty Trust, Pennsylvania Department of Transportation, Drexel University and SEPTA, the six-and-a-half-billion-dollar, 35-year district plan will enhance Amtrak’s third-busiest station, increasing its capacity to a projected 20 to 25 million passenger trips a year.
+The project will include 40 acres of open space and 18 million square feet of development, creating a mixed-use neighborhood that sits atop 88 acres of rail yards.

+Adminstered by Techstars, an organization that runs close to 40 accelerators around the world, the Accelerator was created to offer a concentrated dose of business teaching, mentoring and networking over a 13-week period.
 Philadelphia is one of the only cities in the country to have a public-private seed fund dedicated to startups.

-“Command central” for innovation activities at Jefferson, including events related to the Innovation Engagement Speaker Series and hackathons.
-Serves as a platform to engage and unleash creative, entrepreneurial talent.
+“Command central” for innovation activities at Jefferson, including the Jefferson Institute for Bioprocessing – the first and only in North America.
+The Accelerator serves as a platform to engage and unleash creative, entrepreneurial talent.

 Home to Johnson & Johnson’s JPOD, a networking hub that provides training, mentoring and networking programs for local entrepreneurs and accelerates early-stage healthcare breakthroughs and innovations.